 Pressure Belts of Earth

 On the earth’s surface, there are seven pressure belts.
 They are the Equatorial Low, the two Subtropical highs, the two Subpolar lows, and the two Polar highs.
-Except the Equatorial low. the others form matching pairs in the Northern and Southern Hemispheres.
-There is a pattern of alternate high and low pressure belts over the earth.
+Except for the Equatorial low, the others form matching pairs in the Northern and Southern Hemispheres.
+There is a pattern of alternate high and low-pressure belts over the earth.
 This is due to the spherical shape of the earth—different parts of the earth are heated unequally.
-The Equatorial region receives great amount of heat throughout the year.
-Warm air being light, the air at the Equator rises, creating a low pressure.
+The Equatorial region receives a great amount of heat throughout the year.
+Warm air being light, the air at the Equator rises, creating low pressure.
 At the poles the cold heavy air causes high pressure to be created/formed.
 It is also due to the rotation of the earth.
-In the Subpolar region around latitudes 60° to 65° North and South of the Equator, the rotation of the earth pushes up the bulk of the air towards the Equator, creating a low pressure belt in this region.
+In the Subpolar region around latitudes 60° to 65° North and South of the Equator, the rotation of the earth pushes up the bulk of the air towards the Equator, creating a low-pressure belt in this region.

-This low pressure belt extends from 0 to 5° North and South of Equator.
+This low-pressure belt extends from 0 to 5° North and South of Equator.
 Due to the vertical rays of the sun here, there is intense heating.
-The air therefore, expands and rises as convection current causing a low pressure to develop here.
-This low pressure belt is also called as doldrums, because it is a zone of total calm without any breeze.
+The air, therefore, expands and rises as convection current causing low pressure to develop here.
+This low-pressure belt is also called as doldrums because it is a zone of total calm without any breeze.

-These belts located between 60° and 70° in each hemisphere are known as Circum-Polar Low Pressure Belts.
-In the Subtropical region the descending air gets divided into two parts.
-One part blows towards the Equatorial Low Pressure Belt.
-The other part blows towards the Circum- Polar Low Pressure Belt.
-This zone is marked by ascent of warm Subtropical air over cold polar air blowing from poles.
-Due to earth’s rotation, the winds surrounding the Polar region blow towards the Equator.
-Centrifugal forces operating in this region create the low pressure belt appropriately called Circumpolar Low Pressure Belt.
+These belts located between 60° and 70° in each hemisphere are known as Circum-Polar Low-Pressure Belts.
+In the Subtropical region, the descending air gets divided into two parts.
+One part blows towards the Equatorial Low-Pressure Belt.
+The other part blows towards the Circum- Polar Low-Pressure Belt.
+This zone is marked by the ascent of warm Subtropical air over cold polar air blowing from poles.
+Due to the earth’s rotation, the winds surrounding the Polar region blow towards the Equator.
+Centrifugal forces operating in this region create the low-pressure belt appropriately called the Circumpolar Low-Pressure Belt.
 This region is marked by violent storms in winter.

-Thus, UPSC Geography is an important subject where students can really excel and score the best possible marks in the examination and can really get the best possible marks.
+Thus, UPSC Geography is an important subject where students can excel and score the best possible marks in the examination.
 If you liked this article and would like to read more articles related to the subject of geography for the UPSC exams, you can check out the NCERT Geography Notes on Volcanoes.